Previous dayMarch 20, 2026Next day

 7.0 km---✓ ReviewedUSGS →

-A magnitude 2.9 seismic event took place 55 km S of Whites City, New Mexico on March 20, 2026 at 22:31 UTC.
-Coming 20 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
+On March 20, 2026 at 22:31 UTC, a magnitude 2.9 earthquake struck 55 km S of Whites City, New Mexico.
+This event falls inside the aftershock decay of a nearby magnitude 3.0 earthquake that occurred about 20 hours earlier.
+The event originated approximately 7.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.672°, -104.406°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.672°N, -104.406°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20